 Social media is ever-changing, with new platforms offering opportunities for retailers to connect with their customers.
 Edward Park, SVP of Retail and Digital at fashion brand Guess, will share the results of their partnership with TikTok, a short-form mobile video platform.
 Guess was the first retailer to use a promoted hashtag challenge on TikTok.
 Their September 2018 campaign targeted millennials and Generation Z, directing them to the #InMyDenim challenge and encouraged them to post videos with the hashtag.

 Ben Silbermann, Co-Founder & CEO, Pinterest will speak in his Shoptalk 2019 keynote about the new ways Pinterest enables retailers to sell through the discovery platform.
-84% of Pinterest users use Pinterest when they’re trying to decide what to buy, and now retailers can make it easier for them to make the leap from browsing to checkout.
-In 2018, Pinterest improved their buyable pins to make them more dynamic, including up to date stock info and pricing.
+84% of Pinterest users use Pinterest when they’re trying to decide what to buy, and how retailers can make it easier for them to make the leap from browsing to checkout.
+In 2018, Pinterest improved its buyable pins to make them more dynamic, including up-to-date stock info and pricing.
 These Product Pins are free to retailers, and can be easily activated by providing Pinterest with a product feed or by adding markup tags on the product pages of the retailer’s website.
 According to Pinterest: “In the past quarter since we started testing these shopping features, clicks on products to retail sites have increased by 40%.”